DylanMashini/over-under-notebook/5 - Building the Chassis.md

 ![](images/XDriveExampleOne.jpeg)

 In this scenario, both will have the same max speed, but the X drive will have less force.
 This is because the RPM is the same for the motors and there are motors facing directly the direction the bot needs to go in both robots.
-If you flip the X drive $45^\circ$ the result will be the same.
-Let's look at a more common scenario
+Let's look at a more common scenario where both bots are going forwards:

 ![](images/XDriveExampleTwo.jpeg)